 Cartoon effect with Asus Zenfone 3s Max

 This effect adds a granular layer of black dots around the edges of the elements in the image.
 I am still thinking about how this can be used effectively.

 Sepia is the color of nostalgia or color of memories.
 It is the color that old paper takes – check out the old books in a library and you would know what I mean.
 The sepia effect in images adds an element of time – as if the images belong to a bygone era and not the current times.
 I use it to effectively add age to images of old monuments and sometimes in festivals like this one to tell you that they have been there for some time now.

 Do I need to explain, how you can use it?
 Express your love using this effect.

 Remember the good old film negatives.
 This is how they looked.
 It was only post-processing that we could see the real images.
 Celebrate the era of film photography with a negative effect.

 There is also a Pixelize & Vintage that I would try some other time.

-So, have you explored the various effects on the new Asus Zenfone 3s Max?
+So, have you explored the various effects on this new mobile phone?

 Note – All the images in this post have been clicked using Asus Zenfone 3s Max.
 They were clicked exactly as you see them here – no editing has been done on them except reducing the size and adding our watermark to manage the size of this page.